wizo06/japanese/docs/Fundamentals/a-and-b.md

 Hopefully, you can see that it sounds very anime-ish.

-**So when do native speakers actually say 「だ」?**
+**So when do native speakers say 「だ」?**
-Like we saw earlier, it's not that they don't say 「だ」, it's that they dont *end their sentences* in 「だ」.
+Like we saw earlier, it's not that they don't say 「だ」, it's that they dont end their sentences in 「だ」 in a casual **dialogue/conversation**.
 In a casual conversation, it is a lot more natural to end your sentences with 「よ」、「ね」、「な」、「よね」、「かな」、etc. These are called "sentence ending particles", and we will learn about them in a later section.
 Regardless of which engine the sentence is using, native speakers like to end it with a "sentence ending particles".
 And if the sentence happens to be using a だ-engine, then it will be 「だ」＋「。。。」, such as 「だよ」、「だね」、「だよね」、etc. It is also very common for women to omit 「だ」 even if they are ending their sentences with "sentence ending particles".
 Example:

 - ヤキモチ妬き ==だよね==　←　Both men and women speak like that
 - ヤキモチ妬き ==よね==　←　Only women speak like that

-**Let me re-emphasize that this is in the context of *casual, everyday conversation*.
-A *complete and proper sentence* still requires the copula 「だ」in an "A is B" sentence that uses the だ-engine.**
+**However**, there are times when native speakers end their sentences in 「だ」.
+This typically only occur when it's **NOT** a dialogue/conversation.
+There are a variety of reasons for them to end their sentences in 「だ」.
+One of them is to make the sentence sound more emphatic.
+For example, if a guy is confessing his love to a girl, he might shout:

+- 好きだ！

+Other reasons to end a sentence in 「だ」 are:

+- Emphatic self-expression (like the 「好きだ！」 we saw earlier)
+- Sounding the alarm
+- Invading personal space
+- Casual conversation (this is often accompained with sentence ending particles, like we discussed earlier)

+Explaining each reason is beyond the scope of this grammar guide.
+If you wish to read more about it, you can start [here](https://www.tofugu.com/japanese/da-vs-desu-in-real-life/).

 ### い-engine